tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 ## Meter tampering signatures

 Meter tampering can take several forms, each with distinct signatures.
-A meter can be physically bypassed (a circuit shunt or reverse-polarity connection is installed so the meter does not record the consumed energy).
-The visible signature is that the meter's consumption does not match the customer's actual load (which can be estimated from other sources like billing complaints or electricity-company inspection) or the meter reading stays constant when the customer reports consuming power.
+A physically bypassed meter (a shunt or reverse-polarity connection across it) reads a consumption that does not match the customer's actual load, estimable from billing complaints or an inspection, or a reading that stays flat while the customer draws power.

-A meter can be remotely modified if it accepts remote commands via CDMA.
-The signature of remote tampering is that the meter's consumption value suddenly resets or jumps without a corresponding disconnection-reconnection event.
-A meter reading that goes backward (consumption decreases instead of increasing) is an obvious signature, as meters are designed to record cumulative consumption only.
+A meter modified over its CDMA command channel shows a consumption value that suddenly resets or jumps with no disconnection-reconnection behind it, or, most obviously, a reading that runs backward, which a cumulative meter should never do.

-A meter can be swapped.
-A tampered or non-reporting meter is physically replaced with a different meter that reports artificially low consumption.
-The signature is a discontinuity in the meter's serial number or an abrupt change in the consumption profile at the instant of meter replacement.
-If a meter ID suddenly changes and the consumption history resets, that indicates a meter replacement.
-The question is whether the replacement was documented (a work order authorises the replacement) or unauthorised.
+A swapped meter, one physically replaced with another reporting artificially low consumption, shows as a discontinuity in the serial number or an abrupt profile change at the instant of replacement; a meter ID that changes and a history that resets is a replacement, and the only question is whether a work order authorised it.

-A meter's reported consumption can be altered during transmission or at the platform.
-If the meter correctly records and reports 1000 Wh, but the metering platform receives 500 Wh, the data was modified in transit or at the platform.
-The signature is a divergence between what the meter transmitted (visible in Utility Connect's CDMA logs if available) and what the platform recorded.
-If the platform's audit log shows the value was edited (who edited it, when, what the old value was), that is the signature of manual tampering.
+Consumption altered in transit or at the platform, the meter reports 1000 Wh but the platform records 500, shows as a divergence between what the meter transmitted (in Utility Connect's CDMA logs, where available) and what the platform stored, or as an edit in the platform's own audit log.

 ## Non-technical losses and energy theft

-Stedin recognises several classes of electricity loss.
+Several classes of electricity loss are recognised.
 Technical losses are expected: electricity dissipates as heat in the distribution network's conductors, transformers have inherent losses, and metering has inherent uncertainty.
 Non-technical losses are energy that is consumed but not properly metered or billed, including energy theft, metering errors, and unauthorised connections.